Whitecat18/Whitecat18/README.md

   <br>
  <h2>Upcoming Projects</h2>
- - Powershell for hackers and pentesters <br>
+ - Powershell scrips for hackers and pentesters <br>
  - Building Kali Custom images.
 A Neat and Cool one Like Blackarch !